thedavecarroll/BluebirdPS/docs/Direct Message/Get-TwitterDM.md

 Returns one or more direct messages.

 If the DirectMessageId is omitted, all DMs from the last 30 days will be returned in reverse chronological order.

+NOTE: The direct_messages/events/list endpoint has a low rate limit (15) and most likely you will reach this when not specifying a direct message id.

 ## EXAMPLES